Mike Delfino: Season 4

 Mike misses Susan's first Lamaze class as he is getting his 30 day chip, but is there for the second.
 While Mike is in rehab, Bree and Orson temporarily move in with Susan and Julie, and Orson's guilt over running Mike over and prescribing him pills leads him to take up sleepwalking.
 When Julie catches him confessing to the hit and run in one of these episodes, she relays this information to Mike, who in turn tells Susan about this.
 Susan is furious at Orson, demanding that he stay away from her family, although she comes to forgive Orson with some persuasion from Mike.
-When Mike's mother comes to town to visit them, Mike scolds her for her attitude towards Susan — asking personal questions and unable to believe that Susan couldn't cook.
+When Mike's mother Adele comes to town to visit them, Mike scolds her for her attitude towards Susan — asking personal questions and unable to believe that Susan couldn't cook.
 She apologizes just before Susan gave birth to their baby boy.
 Mike wants to name him Maynard after his maternal grandfather (who was a father figure for him), but Susan prefers to call him Connor.
 They eventually settle on naming their son Maynard James Delfino (M.J. for short), honoring both of Mike's grandfathers.